Documentation

 Demo presentation

-Demo presentation contains examples of how to use the Swiffy Animation addon.
+Demo presentation contains examples of how to use the Swiffy Animation module.